Energy Saving Tips

-- Door or Hatch - Weather-strip or insulate your attic door or hatch to prevent air from escaping from the top of your house.
+Weather-strip or insulate your attic door or hatch to prevent air from escaping from the top of your house. - Insulation

-- Vents - Attics must be venilated to relieve heat buildup caused by the sun.
+Attics must be venilated to relieve heat buildup caused by the sun.
 If necessary, improve attic airflow by adding or enlarging vents.

-- Heating Unit - As much as half of your household energy use goes to heating and cooling.
+As much as half of your household energy use goes to heating and cooling.
 Replacing older equipment with more efficient equipment will reduce your energy costs.
-Tune up your heating system in the fall to make sure that it will operate at maximum efficiency during the cold winter.
+Tune up your heating system in the fall to make sure that it will operate at maximum efficiency during the cold winter. - Air Conditioning Unit

-- Air Conditioning Unit - Check and clean or replace air filters every month.
+Check and clean or replace air filters every month.
 Clean the outside condenser coil once a year.
 Schedule periodic maintenance of cooling equipment by a licensed service representative.
-A "tune up" in the spring will help the air conditioner run at maximum efficiency during the hot weather.
+A "tune up" in the spring will help the air conditioner run at maximum efficiency during the hot weather. - Water Heater

-- Once a year, drain a bucket of water from the bottom of the water heater tank.
+Reduce your water heating bill by 10 percent by lowering the water heater temperature from 140 F to 120 F. (Keep the temperature at 140 F if you use an older dishwasher without a temperature booster.) - Once a year, drain a bucket of water from the bottom of the water heater tank.
 This gets rid of sediment, which can waste energy by "blocking" the water in the tank from the heating element.

 - Locate water heaters as close to the points of hot water usage as possible.
 The longer the supply pipe, the more heat that is lost.